Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Background

 \subsection{Logic-Geometric Programming}

 Logic Geometric Programming (LGP) serves as the foundational framework for solving TAMP problems.
-We will now outline the optimization strategy of LGP, as formulated in Equation~\ref{lgp} ~\cite{lgp}.
 Let the configuration space $X \subset \mathbb{R}^n \times SE(3)^m$ represent $m$ rigid objects and $n$ articulated joints, starting from the initial condition $x_0$.
 The objective of LGP is to optimize a sequence of symbolic actions $a_{1:K}$, states $s_{1:K}$, and the associated continuous trajectory $x(t)$, where $t \in \mathbb{R}$ maps to $X$, in order to achieve a symbolic goal $g$.
 Positions, velocities, and accelerations are denoted by $\bar{x} = (x, \dot{x}, \ddot{x})$.
-The domain of symbolic states $s \in S$ and actions $a \in A(s)$ is discrete and finite, with state transitions $s_{k-1} \to s_k$ defined by a first-order logic language, similar to PDDL.
+The domain of symbolic states $s \in S$ and actions $a \in A(s)$ is discrete and finite, with state transitions $s_{k-1} \to s_k$ defined by a first-order logic language.

-For any given sequence of actions \(a_{1:K}\) and states \(s_{1:K}\), the functions \(h(\cdot)\), \(g(\cdot)\), and \(c(\cdot)\) are continuous and have segments that are piecewise differentiable.
-Optimizing the trajectory is an undertaking of a nonlinear program (NLP).
-At the heart of LGP lies the integration of discrete symbolic search (i.e., the pursuit of a sequence of symbolic states that culminate in the goal) with simultaneous nonlinear optimization.
-This combined strategy is tasked with computing trajectories that adhere to the defined constraints and determining the feasibility of actualizing a sequence of symbolic actions in a continuous manner.
+At the heart of LGP lies the integration of discrete symbolic search (i.e., finding a plan skeleton) with simultaneous nonlinear optimization.
+This combined strategy computes trajectories that adhere to constraints and determines the feasibility of symbolic actions.